If a

 which one is born,

-humanity. ought one to commit oneself to one of these groups to the
+humanity.
+Ought one to commit oneself to one of these groups to

 exclusion of others?
-This is out of he question....
+This is out of the question....

 Family, nation and humanity represent different phases of our social and